 Why is process mining important?

-What are the main benefits of process mining?
+Read on for the benefits of process mining,

 Improved Customer Experience